Police Shooting

 Along with Landeros’ mother, partner and brother, Regan is asking the state to release Landeros’ body to allow the family to grieve.
 She is also asking that the police give access to school surveillance video of the shooting as well as access to the autopsy reports.

 Landeros’ shooting occurred one week before oral arguments are to be heard in another Eugene Police Department shooting of a veteran, Brian Babb.
-EPD says Babb was pointing a gun at officers when shot, something his family disputes.
+EPD says Babb was pointing a gun at officers when shot, something the family disputes.

 There was no video footage of the Babb shooting.
 EPD has said previously that allegations that Babb was unarmed are false.